khanonjs/khanon.js-tutorials/06-working-with-actors/README.md

 # Overview
 Work with actors.
-Compose them, play actions and states.
+Build them, play actions and states.

 This tutorial can be found [here](https://github.com/khanonjs/khanon.js-tutorials/tree/main/06-working-with-actors).